Philip-robinson/django-test/README.md

 ```

-You should then have a pretier display.
+You should then have a perttier display.

 ## Provideing Restful API data

-We can add the following three urlpatters to __home/urls.py__
+We can add the following three urlpatterns to __home/urls.py__

 ```
      path('api/shares', views.apishares, name='apishares'),